ikakara-team/grails-aws-orguserteam/README.md

   }
 ```

-To utilize UserDashboardController's inherited CRUD operations on invitations, orgs, teams,
+To utilize UserDashboardController's inherited CRUD operations on invitations, orgs, folders,
 add the following to your UrlMappings.groovy:
 ```
     // Feel free to tweak, but be sure to include '$id?'